Shad Gaspard: Return to the independent circuit (2011–2020)

 After being released a second time by WWE, Gaspard returned to the independent circuit, and on January 22, 2011, he defeated Charlie Haas at FWE Retribution in New York City.
 On March 31, 2012, he lost to Big Daddy V at WrestleRama in Georgetown, Guyana.
+From 2012 to 2014, Shad mainly focused on his acting career.
 It was announced on June 19, 2014, that Gaspard and JTG were looking for booking interests labeled now as the slightly altered Crime Time, as JTG was released by WWE.
 They wrestled the first match on their Crime Time World Tour on August 23, 2014, for the Warriors of Wrestling promotion in Staten Island.
 At the JAPW 18th Anniversary Show on November 15, 2014, Crime Time defeated Damien Darling and Danny Demento in a tag team match.
 Gaspard then continued to wrestle alongside JTG, until his death in 2020.

 Personal life

 Gaspard married Siliana, a fitness model and athlete, in 2009.
-They had a son named Aryeh in April 2010.
+Their son was born in April 2010.